Zongsoft/Zongsoft.Data/README.md

 <a name="usage-update-complex"></a>
 #### Associated update

 Supports "one-to-one" or "one-to-many" navigation properties to be written at the **same time**.
-For "one-to-many" navigation properties, it also ensures that the attribute value _(collection type)_ is written in **UPSERT** mode.
+For "one-to-many" navigation properties, it also ensures that the property value _(collection type)_ is written in **UPSERT** mode.

 ```csharp
 public bool Approve(ulong threadId)